 Ray Kolp playing under the name "Jack Culp" for the Akron Gay-lords in 1919 as pictured in the June 13, 1919 Akron Beacon Journal:

 This Hoover Suction Sweeper team beat the American Bridge Company team for the Class AAA National Baseball Federation championship on Saturday, October 4, 1919 in 14 innings by a score of

 6 - 5 in Ambridge, Pennsylvania.
 Ray Kolp started at shortstop and closed the game as the pitcher, striking out five.
 Players on the team included Storch, Schiltz, and Evans.

 The Hoover team's win in the N. B. F. was noted in the following picture from the Cleveland Plain Dealer of November 2, 1919 with Ray Kolp in the top row far right:

-Ray Kolp played for the Akron Gaylords, the Akron Numatics, the Massillon Agathons, and then the Akron Buckeyes (with Olympian and teammate Jim Thorpe) in the minor leagues in 1920 before becoming a St Louis Brown in 1921.
-(Also in 1920, Jim Thorpe played football for the Canton Bulldogs in the first year of what became the National Football League, in Canton Ohio, 24 miles south of Akron Ohio.
+Ray Kolp played for the Hoover Sweepers and the Akron Gay-lords in 1919; he played for the Akron Numatics and the Massillon Agathons in 1920.
+The Akron Numatics was the Akron team in the semi-pro International League.
+Ray played for the Akron Numatics with Olympian and teammate Jim Thorpe in 1920 before becoming a St Louis Brown in 1921.
+(Also in 1920, Jim Thorpe played football for the Canton Bulldogs in the first year of what became the National Football League, in Canton Ohio, 24 miles south of Akron Ohio.)